 - Are you looking to stay long-term with a family or what is your time frame for your next position?

-This is also where she may ask more questions about your family to see if you align with her needs.
-If she’s serious about the position, expect to answer a lot of questions.
+This is also where they may ask more questions about your family to see if you align with their needs.
+If they are serious about the position, expect to answer a lot of questions.

 All about the position